OtisIrachi/Pacman-Clock-with-PS4-Controller/README.md

 Modified Pacman Clock code from original by jnthas.
 For ESP32 D1 Mini.
 WiFi setup for AP mode, but left original code for WiFiManager if you wish to enable.

-To use PS4 Controllers you must install the "ESP32 Arduino + Bluepad32" setup.
+To use PS4 Controllers you must install the "ESP32 Arduino + Bluepad32" Board setup.
 You can use this YouTube Guide: https://www.youtube.com/watch?v=0jnY-XXiD8Q.

 Place the following link, under Preferences into the Additional Boards Manager URL window: